OMA TestFest Event hosted by Smith Micro

 Location: Pittsburgh, PA, USA

-Registration: Registration now open through Friday, April 7, 2017
+Registration: Registration closed on Friday, April 7, 2017

 OMA TestFest events are open to the public and enable OMA member and non-member companies to test client and server implementations based on OMA enablers in a secure environment.